LesleyYu/LiujiaYu.github.io/hw3/Descriptions.md

 Form validation and behavior should be like the form described in the "Registration Procedure" section – all fields are required, email should be valid, "Login" button should be disabled until there are no validation errors.

-**On a successful login, the frontend should redirect the user to the Search page and change the visual appearance of all elements according to a new auth state (described below).**
+On a successful login, the frontend should redirect the user to the Search page and change the visual appearance of all elements according to a new auth state (described below).

-The Register link should lead to the **registration page**.
+The Register link should lead to the registration page.

 ### 4-6-3 Logout Procedure